cathyqqtao/CorrTest/code/README.md

 Reference
 ---------
-Tao et al.
+Tao et al. (2017).
+Pervasive correlation of molecular evolutionary rates in the tree of life (submitted).

-Tamura et al.